 The FE is all about shooting.
 It just goes.

-The only think it won't do is let you see the meter reading in the dark, since it reads via a needle in the finder.
+The only thing it won't do is let you see the meter reading in the dark, since it reads via a needle in the finder.
 There is no light, which is why the battery least most of a decade, but if you want to read the needle in the dark, you'll need something with some light in your subject.

 The great news is that the log-scale meter needle makes exposure far easier to set in tough situations than any other digital readout.
 You simple move the camera around, note the brightest and darkest parts of your composition, and it's trivial to pick the exposure setting you prefer.
 It takes a minute of mental gymnastics to do the same on any camera with a digital shutter-speed readout.